-These volunteers help provide respite for the caregiver and/or services for the patient that include visits that take place in the patient's or caregiver's home, at Niagara Hospice House and Hospice at Jeanne's House - A Northgate and Niagara Hospice Collaboration, and at area long term care facilities where hospice patients reside.
-While visiting patients, volunteers may just talk, read the paper or a book to the patient, play cards or do other activities.
+These volunteers help provide respite for the caregiver and/or services for the patient that include visits that take place in the patient’s or caregiver’s home, at Niagara Hospice House, at Hospice at Jeanne’s House – A Northgate and Niagara Hospice Collaboration, at David’s Path – A Schoellkopf and Niagara Hospice collaboration, and at other area long term care facilities where hospice patients reside.
+While visiting patients, volunteers may just talk, read the paper or a book to the patient, play cards, visit with their well-trained pet, or do other activities.
 They may also perform light housework or home repairs, provide transportation for shopping or medical visits for patients who are able to get out, or just provide a hand to hold while the family caregivers take a much deserved break.

 Vigil Team Volunteers

-Specially trained volunteers provide intense support, encouragement and comfort to a family when the patient's death is imminent and the caregiver fears being alone.
-Vigil support is also available to residents in nursing homes receiving hospice care.
-Many families take comfort in knowing someone is at their loved one's bedside when they can not be there, or if they just need someone for support.
+These specially trained volunteers provide intense support, encouragement and comfort to a family when the patient’s death is imminent and the caregiver fears being alone or is unable to remain bedside 24/7.
+Vigil support is also available to residents receiving hospice care in nursing homes, assisted living facilities and adult homes.
+Many families take comfort in knowing someone is at their loved one’s bedside when they cannot be there, or if they just need someone for support.

 Professional/Skilled Volunteers

-Individuals who provide a variety of professional or technical services that support Niagara Hospice programs and clients such as musicians and hairdressers.
+Some of our Niagara Hospice volunteers provide a variety of professional or technical services such as music visits and hairdressing.
 Volunteer drivers are also utilized to help with deliveries and transportation as needed.

 Veteran Volunteers

-As part of the We Honor Veterans initiative with the National Hospice and Palliative Care Organization (NHPCO) and the Veteran's Administration (VA), Niagara Hospice actively recruits veterans to serve as hospice volunteers to visit patients who are also veterans.
-These veteran volunteers share a special and often meaningful camaraderie with their hospice patients.
+As part of the We Honor Veterans initiative with the National Hospice and Palliative Care Organization (NHPCO) and the Veteran’s Administration (VA), Niagara Hospice actively recruits veterans to serve as hospice volunteers to visit patients who are also veterans.
+These veteran volunteers share a special and often meaningful camaraderie with their hospice patients receiving hospice care.

-For more information about volunteer service, contact the Volunteer Services Department at 716-280-0748 or click here to send an e-mail.
+For more information about volunteer services, contact the Volunteer Services Department at (716) 280-0748 or email volunteerservices@niagarahospice.org.